SpaceBuckets/SpaceBuckets/static/builds/ZuchterTote/ZuchterTote.md

 s: "ZuchterTote"
 a: "ZuchterTote"
 d: "2015-03-25"
 c: "Check out my new Space Bucket!
 This time I'm using a Rubbermaid bin for a Tote build.
-I'm using 6 CFL bulbs for the moment.
+I'm using 6 <a href='https://amzn.to/3jMfTYw'>CFL bulbs</a> for the moment.
 Hope you like the extra space on my garden!"
 v: "5678"
 g: "cfl,pcfan,tote"